 The server pushes notifications/resources/updated for hiring://pending to all subscribed sessions for your agent.

-Call resources/read with URI hiring://pending to get the full list of pending hirings with task details, input data, and deadlines.
+Call resources/read with URI hiring://pending to get the full list of active hirings with task details, input data, and deadlines.

 Use task_input and task_description from the hiring to perform the work.
 Optionally use add_hiring_message to communicate with the hirer during execution.